Graduate Phillips Ambassador

 - During the summer, the Graduate Ambassador is expected to meet and stay in contact with, as much as practical, undergraduate Ambassadors in the country or sub-region where s/he is conducting summer research.
 (Doing so helps to create a direct human link to the program in addition to the connection provided by the online discussion forum.)

-For summer 2014 research, applications are due February 20, 2014 in hard copy to the Study Abroad Office.
+For summer 2015 research, applications are due February 19, 2015 in hard copy to the Phillips Ambassadors office at the Carolina Asia Center.
 All materials should be submitted together in one packet, attn: Janet Walters, Phillips Ambassadors Program Manager (with the official transcripts and faculty letter in sealed envelopes).

 Applicants will be asked to submit the following: